-- The complainant and the respondent will have timely notice for meetings at which the complainant or accused, or both, may be present - The complainant, the respondent and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary meetings and hearings - The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the complainant or the respondent - The complainant and the respondent will have the same opportunities to have others present during any institutional disciplinary proceeding.
+- The complainant and the respondent will have timely notice for meetings at which the complainant or accused, or both, may be present - The complainant, the respondent and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary meetings and hearings - The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the complainant or the respondent

+- The complainant and the respondent will have the same opportunities to have others present during any institutional disciplinary proceeding.
 The complainant and the respondent each have the opportunity to be advised by an advisor of their choice at any stage of the process and to be accompanied by that advisor to any related meeting or proceeding - The University will not limit the choice of advisor or presence for either the complainant or the respondent in any meeting or institutional disciplinary proceeding.
 Typically, advisors are members of the campus community, but the parties may select whomever they wish to serve as their advisor - The complainant and the respondent will be notified simultaneously, in writing, of the any initial, interim and final decision of any disciplinary proceeding; and - Where an appeal is permitted under the applicable policy, the complainant and the respondent will be notified simultaneously in writing, of the procedures for each party to appeal the result of the institutional disciplinary proceeding.
 When an appeal is filed, the complainant and the respondent will be notified simultaneously in writing of any change to the result prior to the time that it becomes final as well as of the final result once the appeal is resolved.

-Whether or not criminal charges are filed, the University or a person may file a complaint under the Equal Opportunity, Nondiscrimination, Sexual Harassment, and Other Forms of Harassment Policy:
+Whether or not criminal charges are filed, the University or a person may file a complaint under the Equal Opportunity, Nondiscrimination, Sexual Harassment, and Other Forms of Harassment Policy.

-1. How to File a Disciplinary Complaint under this Policy
+1. How to File a Disciplinary Complaint Under This Policy

-Generally, any person may report sexual harassment or misconduct (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment), in person or via email to any Title IX Administrator by calling 210 436-3725, submitting a Title IX online report at https://www.stmarytx.edu/compliance/title-ix/ or by any other means that results in the Title IX Administrator(s) receiving the person's verbal or written report.
+Generally, any person may report sexual harassment or misconduct (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment), in person, by mail, by telephone, or by electronic mail, using the contact information listed for the Title IX Administrator(s), or by any other means that results in the Title IX Administrator(s) receiving the person's verbal or written report.